cetz-package/cetz/manual.typ

 === Path
 A path anchor refers to a point along the path of an element.
 They can be given as either a `<number>` for an absolute distance along the path, or a `<ratio>` for a relative distance along the path.

-Path anchors also specify three anchors "start", "mid" and "end".
+Path anchors also specify three anchors "start," "mid," and "end".

 ```example-vertical
 line((0,0), (10, 1), name: "line")